josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Methods

-Two main methods:

-1. Convert to barren areas, eg. rocks, mulch, parking lots, buildings.
+1. Convert to barren areas, eg. rocks, parking lots, buildings.
 2. Convert to native areas, see also "Wilding".

 ### 3. Exhaustion